Looking for the best pubs in Killarney? You’ll find plenty of them below!

 This is another pub that’s well known for its trad sessions.
 If you can, I’d recommend dropping by either on a Saturday night after 10 pm or on Sunday, when the regular music sessions start at 1 pm.

-If you’re in need of a feed, you’ll find bar food on offer all day long, from May to September.
+If you’re in need of a feed, you’re in luck – this is one of the best pubs in Killarney for pub grub and you’ll find bar food on offer all day long, from May to September.

-9. The Killarney Grand (one of the best pubs in Killarney for a lively night out)
+9. The Killarney Grand (one of the best bars in Killarney for a lively night out)

 Last but by no means least is the Killarney Grand, a place that’s known and loved for its regular live music sessions (not always trad sessions!).